Here’s our guide on how to create a company handbook.

 Your handbook doesn’t need to be produced by a legal professional, but it’s a good idea to have your HR contracts and policies checked over by an HR/employment law professional.

 A few key elements every company handbook should include:

 - Welcome message: a friendly welcome message from the company founder / MD is a nice opener to a document designed to showcase your business, motivate and retain your staff.

 - Company background: keep it short and sweet.
-Give employees a snapshot of your company, its ethos and achievements.
+Give employees a snapshot of your company, its ethos and achievement.

 You may want to think about: